 Instructions

 - Start by combining flour and garlic powder on a large plate.
 Then combine eggs, parmesan, and 1 teaspoon salt in a large bowl.
-Dip the sliced chicken in the batter and then dredge in the flour.
+Dredge the chicken in the flour and then dip the chicken into the egg.
+Don't dip your chicken in the egg until you're ready to put it right into the pan.

-- In a large saucepan fill the bottom of the pan with olive oil, about a ¼ cup, maybe more.
-Heat the oil to medium heat.
+- In a large saucepan add enough olive oil to cover the bottom of the pan and raise the heat to medium.
 Then place the cutlets in the pan, careful not to overcrowd.
 Work in batches.
-Fry the chicken for about 4 minutes per side or until golden brown.
+Fry the chicken for about 2-3 minutes per side or until golden brown.
 Add more olive oil as necessary.

-- Once the sauce has thickened, add the chicken broth and simmer low for 10 minutes.
-Then stir in 2 tablespoon butter.
-Pour the sauce over the chicken and garnish with parsley, basil, and slice lemon.
+- Once the sauce has thickened, add the chicken broth and bring to a simmer.
+Return the chicken to the pan and finish cooking them through to 165℉.
+Remove the chicken.
+Then stir in 3 tablespoon butter, basil, and parsley.
+Pour the sauce over the chicken and garnish with lemon.

 Donna